Moths of North Carolina

 Habitats and Life History

-Habitats: Schmidt (2009) states that "Grammia arge is often a common species of dry woodlands, meadows, pastures, and grasslands."
+Habitats: Schmidt (2009) states that "Grammia (Apantesis) arge is often a common species of dry woodlands, meadows, pastures, and grasslands."
 Wagner (2005) also lists dunes, sand plains, and waste lots.
 Our records come from a variety of primarily open areas, including Longleaf Pine sandhills, diabase barrens, and river and lake shorelines.
 However, we do not have any records from the dune grasslands of barrier islands.

 Observation Methods: Comes to blacklights, but usually just as single individuals.
 The mouthparts are non-functional (Singer, 2000, cited in Schmidt, 2009), so it does not come to bait.